AIG: Everything you need to know

 The leader is currently a member of many boards, including those of the Bermuda Institute of Ocean Sciences, Johnson Controls, Partnership for New York City, the Geneva Association, and Saint Joseph’s University.
 Duperreault is also the former chairman of the Board of Overseers of the School of Risk Management of St. John’s University, New York and chairman emeritus of Blue Marble Microinsurance.

 AIG takes its involvement in sustainability seriously, creating a leadership solely devoted to this in July 2019, and naming Jennifer Waldner to fill the role.
 Waldner has accountability for implementing AIG’s sustainability strategy in her new role, and she also helps to develop a reporting structure.
-She likewise leads a cross-functional team to drive global sustainability initiatives, while ensuring that AIG’s sustainability strategy is properly executed throughout the organisation, a release said.
+She likewise leads a cross-functional team to drive global sustainability initiatives, while ensuring that AIG’s sustainability strategy is properly executed throughout the organization, a release said.

 “The creation of a chief sustainability officer position reflects AIG’s ongoing commitment to sustainability as an insurer, investor, employer and corporate citizen, along with our efforts to take a thoughtful, coordinated approach across our global footprint,” said AIG executive vice president and AIG Life Holdings vice-chair Thomas B. Leonardi in a statement.